nss-evening-web-development/bangazon-hip-hop-pizza-and-wangs-docs/documentation/mvp/client-feature-requirements.md

 They're looking for a POS (point of sale) application tailored for tablet devices.
 This will help streamline their order process and enhance customer experience.
 And the best part?
 We get to build it!

-## **MVP Features**
+# **MVP Features**

-The MVP for the POS system for **Hip Hop, Pizza, and Wangs** will include the following key features, refined to align with our detailed discussions and ticket descriptions:
+The MVP for the POS system for **Hip Hop, Pizza, and Wangs** includes the following key features, designed to meet the client's specific needs:

-1. **User Authentication**: Secure login for staff using Firebase Auth to ensure authorized access to the POS system.
+1. **User Authentication**: Staff will log in securely using Firebase Authentication, ensuring a reliable and secure access system.

-2. **Home Screen Display**: A welcoming interface post-login, offering options to view and create orders, and check revenue.
+2. **Home Screen Display**: After logging in, staff will be greeted with a user-friendly interface offering options to view and create orders, and check revenue.

 3. **Comprehensive Order Management**:
-   - **View All Orders**: Access to a detailed list of all orders.
+   - **View All Orders**: Staff can access a detailed list of all orders.
    - **Order Details and Associated Items**: Ability to view specific details and items for each order.
    - **Create and Update Orders**: Functionality to add new orders and modify existing ones, including customer details and order type.
    - **Delete Orders and Order Items**: Options to remove orders or specific items from the system.

 4. **Order Item Management**:
-   - **Add Order Items**: Capability to include new items to orders.
-While adding items to an order, menu items will be displayed for selection.
-However, there will be no functionality for creating, editing, or deleting menu items available to the cashier.
+   - **Add Order Items**: Staff can add items to orders from a menu that is viewable but not modifiable.
+Each "order item" represents a selection of a menu item for a particular order.
-   - **Update and Delete Order Items**: Update details like quantity, and remove specific items from an order.
+   - **Delete Order Items**: Remove specific items from an order.

 5. **Closing and Revenue Tracking**:
    - **Close Order with Restrictions**: Feature to finalize orders with payment type and tip amount, changing order status from "Open" to "Closed".
-   - **Revenue Node Addition**: Automatic creation of a revenue node upon order closure, capturing essential financial details.
+   - **Revenue Node Addition**: Automatic creation of a record capturing essential financial details upon order closure.
    - **View Total Revenue**: Ability to view the cumulative revenue generated.
-6. **Feedback System**: A platform for customers to leave reviews and ratings, enhancing the customer experience.

-These features are designed to streamline the order process, enhance customer interaction, and provide a comprehensive overview of the business's financial health, with specific attention to the management of order items and revenue tracking.
+These features are designed to streamline the order process, enhance customer interaction, and provide a comprehensive overview of the business's financial health.
+The system is user-friendly, focusing on efficient order management and customer satisfaction.

 ## **Next Steps**